 - FDA Issues Guidance for Conducting Clinical Trials

 - Latest Research Information from National Institutes of Health (NIH)

 - Modelling data featuring the projection of the COVID-19 pandemic in Ontario – April 3,2020

 - Self-Isolation: Guide For Caregivers, Household Members and Close Contacts – COVID-19

 CBC HEALTH News Feed

-- Coronavirus: What's happening around the world on Thursday
+- Coronavirus: What's happening in Canada and around the world on Saturday

 I was very fortunate to participate in a clinical research study, not only because I have benefited from a new cholesterol-reducing drug, but also because of the relationship with the doctor’s office that developed out of the trial led to the early detection and treatment of a heart condition that might otherwise have been fatal in a few years.